ekeren/Collage/README.md

   -i /Users/ekeren/rollout-workspace/Collage/Collages/AboutViewController.swift \
   -o /Users/ekeren/rollout-workspace/Collage/Collages/AboutViewController.swift
 ```

+The `remove_flag.sh` is a wrapper on top of flag-remover that finds all candidates files for replacemet and runs `flag-remover` module on them with the right flags

  To remove `sendFeedback` flag and replace it with the `true` value from the entire project:
 ` ./tools/flag-removal/remove_flag.sh sendFeedback true`